chloeharris1/appointment-planner/README.md

 # Appointment Planner 📆

 ## Description
-In this project, I used functional React components, stateful and stateless functional React components using hooks to create an app that manages contacts and appointments.
+In this project, I used functional React components, working with stateful and stateless functional React components using hooks to create an app that manages contacts and appointments.

 The app consists of two pages: one to view and add contacts and one to view and add appointments.